-- Employees retiring after the first full month they reach age 60 can have their annuities begin the first day they are eligible, with up to 6 months' retroactivity.

-• Employees with 10-29 years of creditable service, or 5-9 years, if at least 5 years were after 1995
+- Employees retiring after the first full month they reach age 60 can have their annuities begin the first day they are eligible, with up to 6 months' retroactivity. - Employees with 10-29 years of creditable service, or 5-9 years, if at least 5 years were after 1995

 They are eligible for regular annuities based on age and service the first full month they are age 62.
-Early retirement annuity reductions are applied to annuities awarded before the employee's full retirement age, which ranges from age 65 to age 67, depending on the year of birth.
+Early retirement annuity reductions are applied to annuities awarded before the employee's full retirement age, which is gradually rising to age 67 for those born in 1960 or later, the same as under social security.

 Reduced annuities are still payable at age 62 to those with less than 30 years of service, but the maximum reduction is gradually rising to 30 percent by the year 2022.
-The tier II portion of an annuity (as defined on page 12) is not reduced beyond 20 percent if the employee had any creditable railroad service before August 12, 1983.
-(See pages 42-46 for a detailed explanation of age reductions.)
+The tier II portion of an annuity (as defined on page 13) is not reduced beyond 20 percent if the employee had any creditable railroad service before August 12, 1983.
+(See pages 43-47 for a detailed explanation of age reductions.)